Province of Zara: World War II

 Fascist Italy, and other Axis powers, invaded the Kingdom of Yugoslavia on April 6, 1941.
 Zara held a force of 9,000 Italian army soldiers and was one of the starting points of the invasion.
-The force under the command of General Vittorio Ambrosio defeated easily the Royal Yugoslav Army in crisis and reached in a few days Sebenico and Spalato on April 15 (2 days before Yugoslavian surrender).
-Civilians were previously evacuated to Ancona and Pola.
-Occupying Mostar and Dubrovnik (Ragusa in Italian), on April 17 they met Italian troops that had started out from Italian Albania.
+The force under the command of General Vittorio Ambrosio easily defeated the collapsing Royal Yugoslav Army in a few days and reached Sebenico and Spalato on April 15, two days before the Yugoslavian surrender.
+Much of the civilian population of Zara had been previously evacuated to Ancona and Pola.
+Occupying Mostar and Dubrovnik (Ragusa in Italian), on April 17 the Zara troops met Italian troops that had started out from Italian Albania.

-Within a few weeks, Benito Mussolini required the newly formed puppet-state, the so-called Independent State of Croatia (NDH) to hand over almost all of Dalmatia (including Spalato/Split) to Fascist Italy under the Rome Treaties.
-The city became the center of a new Italian administrative territorial entity, called Governorate of Dalmatia, that included the enlarged province of Zara, the new Province of Spalato, and the new Province of Cattaro.
-Under Italian fascist rule, at the end of 1941 the Slavic population was subjected to a policy of forced Italianization (related to the history of Venetian Dalmatia.
+Within a few weeks, Benito Mussolini required the newly formed puppet-state, the so-called Independent State of Croatia (NDH), to hand over almost all of Dalmatia (including Spalato/Split) to Fascist Italy under the Treaties of Rome.
+The city became the center of a new Italian administrative territorial entity, called Governorate of Dalmatia, which included an enlarged province of Zara (which annexated the Dalmatian coast between Zara and Sebenico, its hinderland and the surrounding islands), the new Province of Spalato, and the new Province of Cattaro.
+The province of Zara was greatly enlarged, gaining nineteen new municipalities (Bencovazzo, Bosavia, Chistagne, Eso Grande, Nona, Novegradi, Obrovazzo, Oltre, Sale, Scardona, Sebenico, Selve, Stancovazzo, Stretto, Timeto di Zara, Vodizze, Zaravecchia, Zemonico, Zlarino), but also losing the islands of Lagosta, Cazza and Pelagosa, which became part of the province of Spalato, and Saseno, which became part of the province of Cattaro.

+Under Italian fascist rule, at the end of 1941 the Slavic population was subjected to a policy of forced Italianization (related to the history of Venetian Dalmatia).
 Many public works were done, like new hospitals and sewages.
 The Province of Zara in 1942 had a population of 211,900 inhabitants and an area of 3,179 km^{2}.

 Italian Governorate of Dalmatia between April 1941 and September 1943.